 The week will take us adventuring through our varied local waterways.
 While our island can certainly seem overcrowded and confining at times, being water-bound certainly has its advantages; Brookhaven has hundreds of miles of shoreline and we will take you exploring in several of our favorite harbors, and perhaps even the Long Island Sound if the weather cooperates.
 Each day we will meet up and explore a waterway in the Stony Brook and Port Jefferson Harbor complexes.
 With our focus on water safety and padding instruction, Avalon’s instructors will help you gain confidence and proficiency in your own abilities to go out on your own aquatic travels.
 Our instructors have decades of paddling experience and intimate knowledge of local waters-and they are eager to share it with the next generation of paddling enthusiasts.
 Participants will have the opportunity to develop both kayaking and stand-up paddling proficiency.
 Our hope is that you will not only learn to explore our waterways, but that you will also be inspired to become stewards in protecting these local natural gifts.

-Unfortunately, due to the logistical challenges of COVID-19, we will not be running the second week of the program this year.
+Unfortunately, due to the logistical challenges of COVID-19, we could not run the second week of the program this year.
 Trust us, nobody wants to go hiking more than we do.
 Look back here for 2022 updates during fall/winter.